1f8/blog/content/blog/sawa-ant-design/sawaAntDesign.md

 ---
-title: Ant Design
+title: Ant Design - Modal
 date: "2022-04-27T03:22:23.847Z"
-description: Learning about how ANT Design stucture their code.
+description: Learning about how ANT Design build their components.
 author: Sawa
 ---

-## Learning Ant Design Components Structure
+## Learning Ant Design Components ~ Modal

-I am learning about how Ant Design structured their code for components.
+I am learning about how Ant Design build their components, and I am hoping that at the end of this learning experience, I would be a better programmer.

-## component structure
+## Basic Component Structure

 Task Specific Component structure [example from ConfirmDialog](https://github.com/ant-design/ant-design/blob/master/components/modal/ConfirmDialog.tsx)